Gillariel/CronosLab/README.md

 # Technologies
   Node.js :
   - Express
+  - Firebase

 # Install

-Just run "npm install" to install the node modules.
+Run "npm install" to install the node modules.
 Then just host the project wherever you want (Heroku is a good free solution)

 # How to use